NeoGeographyToolkit/StereoPipeline/INSTALLGUIDE.rst

 Fixes for potential OSX issues
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The ASP 3.3.0 conda package for OSX had a couple of issues that are documented
+The ASP 3.3.0 conda package for OSX had a couple of issues with external
-below.
-These were later fixed and the conda packages for this release have been
+packages.
+These were later fixed and the conda packages for this release have
-updated with the fix.
-For the record, these issues and workarounds for them are
+been updated.
+For the record, these issues and workarounds for them
-described below, even though they are no longer applicable.
+are described below, even though they are no longer applicable.

 On OSX, if an error about ``embree`` not finding ``tbb`` is encountered (these
 are third-party libraries), run::